-Previously, if you wanted to try or install/dual boot Ubuntu you’d have to use the live CD or create a partition on your computer with the latter being a daunting task for most users, especially those who don’t have much technical knowledge.
+Previously, if you wanted to try or install or dual boot Ubuntu you’d have to use the live CD or create a partition on your computer with the latter being a daunting task for most users, especially those who don’t have much technical knowledge.

 Now, with the help of the Wubi installer, you can try or install Ubuntu quickly and conveniently with your existing Windows-powered computer just like any other Windows program.

 Wubi is an officially supported Ubuntu installer for Windows users that can bring you to the Linux world with a single click.
 Wubi allows you to install and uninstall Ubuntu as any other Windows application, in a simple and safe way.
 Are you curious about Linux and Ubuntu?
 Trying them out has never been easier!

 I’ve used the Wubi installer to install Ubuntu on my old laptop the Compaq Presario C714NR and if you’ve noticed from my comments on this blog, I’ve been using Ubuntu a lot the past few months because I also installed Ubuntu on my Toshiba Satellite A305-S6872.